 Preheat oven to 180 C / Gas 4.

-Lightly brush a baking tin equivalent to the size of the filo with butter.
-Line the bottom of the tin with 8 sheets of filo, brushing each sheet well with the melted butter after laying it down in the tin.
+Lightly brush butter over a baking tin slightly smaller than the size of the filo sheets.
+Line the bottom of the tin with 8 sheets of filo, brushing each sheet well with the melted butter before laying it in the tin.

-Spray the top lightly with water and bake at 180 C / Gas 4 for 30 to 40 minutes, until the top is golden brown.
+Spray the top lightly with water just before transferring to the oven.
+Bake at 180 C / Gas 4 for 30 to 40 minutes, until the top is golden brown.

 Sprinkle with icing sugar and cinnamon while hot.
-Cut to size and serve.
+Cut into slices and serve.